SR&ED Lease Expenditures Policy

 Computers, including hardware, software, and ancillary equipment are not considered to be GPOEF.

-Any expenditure related to GPOEF is intended to be covered by the prescribed proxy amount.
-Thus, when a claimant uses the proxy method, GPOEF is specifically excluded when determining lease costs.
-However, when a claimant chooses the traditional method, any lease costs incurred before 2014 related to GPOEF, may be claimed as a “lease cost of equipment” if it is used ASA in the prosecution of SR&ED in Canada.
-When a claimant chooses the traditional method, any lease costs incurred before 2014 related to GPOEF may be claimed as an “overhead and other expenditure” if it is directly attributable (directly related and incremental) to the prosecution of SR&ED in Canada.
-For more information on the traditional and proxy methods, please refer to the Traditional and Proxy Methods Policy.
-For more information on directly attributable (directly related and incremental), please refer to the SR&ED Overhead and Other Expenditures Policy.
+However, when a claimant chooses the traditional method, any lease costs incurred after December 15, 2024, related to GPOEF, may be claimed as a lease cost of equipment if it is used ASA in the prosecution of SR&ED in Canada.
+If the leased GPOEF is not used ASA in the prosecution of SR&ED, then the lease costs incurred after December 15, 2024, may be claimed as an overhead and other expenditure.
+The lease cost must be directly attributable (directly related and incremental) to the prosecution of SR&ED in Canada to claim as an overhead and other expenditure.
+For more information on the traditional and proxy methods, refer to the Traditional and Proxy Methods Policy.
+For more information on directly attributable (directly related and incremental), refer to the SR&ED Overhead and Other Expenditures Policy.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures